 Metal Letter Stamp Guide

-What is the difference between economy, standard and premium metal stamps?
+What is the difference between basic, plated and signature metal stamps?

-Economy stamps are an affordable way to get started metal stamping.
+Basic stamps are an affordable way to get started metal stamping.
 These stamps have no markings on the shank for identification or orientation.
-All economy stamps come coated with oil to prevent rust (simply wipe clean and avoid contact with water).
+All basic stamps come coated with oil to prevent rust (simply wipe clean and avoid contact with water).
 They are designed for use with softer materials and metals like copper, brass, nickel silver, aluminum, alkeme and pewter.

 What metals and materials can metal stamps be used on?

 All the metal stamps we carry can be used on soft metals such as brass, copper, nickel silver, pewter, Alkemé, aluminum, gold, silver, as well as polymer clay, precious metal clays, and leather.
-For harder metals like stainless steel, only Premium stamps should be used.
-Using standard or economy stamps on harder metals will eventually wear them out.
+For harder metals like stainless steel, only signature stamps should be used.
+Using plated or basic stamps on harder metals will eventually wear them out.

 What does the metal stamp size refer to?